Individual or compiled

 Asynchronous functions and transitions

-All programmatic API methods are asynchronous and return to the caller once the transition is started but before it ends.
+All programmatic API methods are asynchronous and returns to the caller once the transition is started but before it ends.

 In order to execute an action once the transition is complete, you can listen to the corresponding event.